 This bread machine pound cake recipe creates a delicious & buttery pound cake.
 It is made with simple ingredients such as butter, eggs, sugar & flour.
 Pound cake is a great dessert that can be made quickly in a bread machine.
-This bread machine pound cake recipe is perfect if you don’t want to heat up an entire oven… or you just love making things with your bread machine!!
+This bread machine pound cake recipe is perfect if you don’t want to heat up an entire oven… or you just love experimenting with your bread machine!!

 Bread Machine Pound Cake